-(2).
-In cases in which a city department is the respondent, if the respondent fails or refuses to comply with the terms of a conciliation agreement incorporated in an order of the Director, within 20 days after the Director determines the agreement has been breached, a copy of the order incorporating the agreement shall be transmitted to the Mayor.
+(2) In Public Accommodations, Open Housing and Fair Contracting cases in which a City department is the respondent, if the respondent fails or refuses to comply with the terms of a conciliation agreement incorporated in an order of the Director, within 20 days after the Director determines the agreement has been breached, a copy of the order incorporating the agreement shall be transmitted to the Mayor.
 The Mayor shall take appropriate action to secure compliance with the order.
-See SMC 14.08.187 A and 14.10.120.
+See SMC 14.06.130 A, 14.08.187 A and 14.10.120.

 SHRR 40-355.
-DIRECTOR'S ORDER IN CITY EMPLOYMENT CASES
+DIRECTOR'S OR DIVISION DIRECTOR’S ORDER IN CITY PSST, JAO AND FAIR EMPLOYMENT PRACTICES CASES

-In employment cases in which a city department is the respondent, within 60 days of the date final findings and a final determination of reasonable cause are served on the parties, if conciliation efforts have not resulted in a signed conciliation agreement (see SHRR 40-340 through 40-365), the Director will issue an order outlining the appropriate remedy, as mandated by SMC 14.04.150 B.
+In PSST, JAO and Fair Employment Practices cases in which a City department is the respondent, within 60 days of the date final findings and a final determination of reasonable cause are issued, if conciliation efforts have not resulted in a signed conciliation agreement, the Director or Division Director will issue an order outlining the appropriate remedy, as mandated by SMC 14.04.150 B, 14.16.080 E, 14.17.060 A.

 SHRR 40-360.
 WITHDRAWAL AND AMENDMENT OF FINDINGS, DETERMINATIONS AND ORDERS